ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/x_factor/index.rst

 [Adegok-et-al-2020]_ performed a prospective matched cohort study of SAM recurrance in Northern Nigeria.
 The study recruited children discharged from OTP treatment and matched community controls and followed them for 6 months.
 At the end of follow-up 24% of the OTP discharged children relapsed to SAM and 0.6% of community controls developed SAM.

-Additionally, a study protocol for a prospectiv matched cohort study of acute malnutrition relapse (similar to [Girma-et-al-2022]_) conducted in Mali, Somalia, and South Sudan has been published by [King-et-al-2022]_, with data collection expected to conclude in January of 2023.
+Additionally, a study protocol for a prospective matched cohort study of acute malnutrition relapse (similar to [Girma-et-al-2022]_) conducted in Mali, Somalia, and South Sudan has been published by [King-et-al-2022]_, with data collection expected to conclude in January of 2023.

 .. note::